2022 Examination Administration is Underway

-The new Preceptor Portal for CBNC Preceptor and Progam Verification is now live!
-Preceptors can access this new feature through their MY APCA account.
+The Preceptor Portal for CBNC Preceptor and Program Verification is live!
+Preceptors can access this feature through their MY APCA account.
 Log in and take a look!
 Also, please read our helpful FAQs regarding the Preceptor Portal here.

 Former Diplomates who have allowed their certification(s) to lapse may apply for recertification by meeting the eligibility requirements.
 Upon passing the examination a one-time fee $250, per examination, will be assessed in order to be reinstated.

 If you recently became certified with the American Board of Radiology, the American Board of Nuclear Medicine, or in a Cardiovascular Specialty with ABIM and are a CBNC Testamur – you can now convert to a Diplomate!

 Please follow these steps to convert your status:

 - Log in to the CBNC website and create or update your contact information in your account.
 We will only mail your certificate to the address listed in your account.